C2SM-RCM/emiproc/joss/paper.md

 ## Emissions generation

-Some emissions sectors are not provided in the inventory.
+Some emissions sectors are not always provided in inventories.
 For example, the human respiration is rarely provided.
 However, an emission map for this sector can be estimated based on the population density.
 For this purpose, `emiproc` provides a module that helps to calculate these emissions.